-We Turned Strangers On the Internet Into What They've Always Wanted to Be
+We Turned Strangers on the Internet into What They've Always Wanted to Be

 Fabien, 26: I live in East London and I think people with a special look are better than normal people, so I’ll go for Star Trek.

-Julia, 23: The post-makeover is too old school to be true.
+Julia, 23: The post-makeover is too old -chool to be true.
 I like him as he normally is.

 Alex, 22: He just looks like an idiot.